repoze/repoze.who/README.txt

-      Identifiers which nominate themselves as willing to extract data for a particular class of request (as provided by the request classifier) will be consulted to retrieve login and password data from the environment.
+      Identifiers which nominate themselves as willing to extract data for a particular class of request (as provided by the request classifier) will be consulted to retrieve credentials data from the environment.
 For example, a basic auth identifier might use the HTTP_AUTHORIZATION header to find login and password information.
 Identifiers are also responsible for providing header information to set and remove authentication information in the response.

   3. Authentication

-      Authenticators which nominate themselves as willing to authenticate for a particular class of request will be consulted to compare login and password information provided by the identification plugins that returned credentials.
+      Authenticators which nominate themselves as willing to authenticate for a particular class of request will be consulted to compare information provided by the identification plugins that returned credentials.
 For example, an htpasswd authenticator might look in a file for a user record matching any of the identities.
 If it finds one, and if the password listed in the record matches the password provided by an identity, the userid of the user would be returned (which would be the same as the login name).

 Response (Egress) Stages